FyroxEngine/rg3d.rs/drafts/2025-02-04-fyrox-game-engine-1.0.0-rc.1.md

 - Debug impl for NodeHandleMap
 - Movable scene tabs
 - `GraphicsServer::generate_mipmap`
-- `RendererResources` with pre-loaded resources
+- `RendererResources` with preloaded resources
 - Ability to specify the face of the cube map in frame buffer attachment
 - Environment cube map prefilter shader
 - Blanket impl for ScriptMessagePayload replaced with derive macro